Chicken-3001/fastapi-lifespan-dependencies/README.md

 # FastAPI Lifespan Dependencies

-Allows for creation of _lifespan dependencies_ - [FastAPI dependencies] that are only run once per app, instead of once per path.
+Allows for the creation of _lifespan dependencies_ -
+[FastAPI dependencies] that are only run once per app, instead of once per path.

 This library is inspired by [`fastapi-lifespan-manager`] and by [this suggestion][lifespan dependencies suggestion] on the FastAPI GitHub page.

 ## Usage